 It’s not his fault we have nothing in common and that I got into a relationship with someone I wasn’t attracted to.
 It’s not his fault I would push him away because I was scared of getting hurt again.

 But his need for control, his manipulation and his emotional abuse are his fault.
 NOT MINE.
 I didn’t deserve that and neither did any of his exes.
-I feel stupid for putting myself at risk, because I have also been told it is highly likely he cheated on me and he always refused to wear contraception.
 This has knocked my trust in even the “nice guys” out there and I don’t ever want to risk my heart, head or body again.
 It contributed to the recent severe anxiety and depression episode that I have had and am still trying to get over, and I will never ever let a man make me feel that way again.

 I fell in love with the thought of being in love and being loved.
 I know that because I’ve not felt ‘in love’ with him for over a year.
 I’ve cared for him but not in that way.
 Why did I put up with it for so long?

-I’ve also realised that whilst that ship has sailed with Chunk’s dad, I want to find someone I feel like that about.
-If I don’t feel at least the same desire, butterflies and love then they aren’t worth it.
+If I don’t feel at least the same desire, butterflies and love I did for my son’s dad then they aren’t worth it.
 I shouldn’t assume I will never meet someone who makes me feel like he did.
-It’s wrong to compare partners with exes but the other two guys I was serious with I also had butterflies etc, and I loved them, but not as much as Chunk’s dad.
+It’s wrong to compare partners with exes but the other two guys I was serious with I also had butterflies etc, and I loved them, but not as much as son’s dad.
 They’ve all shown me the key elements I want and don’t want in a relationship.

 I never got butterflies with the older guy.
 Not even at the start.
 Why did I ignore that?!
 I wanted it to get better, I don’t like quitting or giving up so I think that’s why it lasted as long as it did.
 But when it gets to the stage where you feel lonely in the relationship, that’s when it’s time to stop regardless of whether you settle or not.